Textbooks & study materials

 - Recommended textbooks are additional learning resources that you might find useful to gain a deeper understanding.

 We recommend you order your books online through The Co-op—they’re our preferred textbook supplier.
-For just $25 you can join up as a lifetime Co-op Member and get discounts on the entire Co-op range.
+For $25 you can join up as a lifetime Co-op Member and get discounts on the entire Co-op range.
 Grab a membership application form in-store, or head online to www.coop.com.au/membership.

-Online and other materials
+Printed and other study materials